 - How accessible is the environment?

 We are currently upgrading our disability access across both school buildings and mobile buildings.
 We have disabled toilets in KS1 and EYFS as well as downstairs in the KS2 building.
 There is also a stair lift in the KS2 building.
 We review accessibility through our ongoing Accessibility Plan.
 Please see the SEN Information Report for more guidance in this area.

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

 Close links and good communication with local high schools enable us to make effective transition arrangements.
 High school teachers attend review meetings and visit children.
 Additional visits to the high school can be arranged and photograph books can be compiled.
-Where children have a Statement or EHC plan, The Learning Support Provider will accompany the children on their visits.
+Where children have an EHC Plan, a Learning Support Provider will accompany the children on their visits.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

-The majority of Special Needs can be met through quality teaching and interventions from the resources in the classroom.
-Where a child needs additional support the school seeks to allocate this fairly on a basis of need.
-All Statements and EHC plans are fully funded and the stated level of support provided.
+The majority of Special Needs can be met through quality- first teaching and interventions from the resources in the classroom.
+Where a child needs additional support the school seeks to allocate this fairly, on a basis of need.
+All EHC Plans are fully adhered to and the stated level of support provided wherever possible.

 - How is the decision made about what type and how much support my child/young person will receive?

 Decisions about the type and level of support are made by the Senior Leadership Team in consultation with the SENCO, and with regard to the advice of outside agencies, such as the Educational Psychologist.
 The school seeks to allocate support fairly, on the basis of the needs of the children.
-Statements and EHC plans are always followed and the stated level of support provided.
+EHC Plans are always followed and the stated level of support provided.
 Parents will be involved in the review of provision and the type of support provided.